 - Rain water and ground water infiltration into aging manholes, pipes and private laterals.

-SD1's sanitary sewer service area encompasses 220 square miles of Campbell, Kenton and Boone Counties.
+SD1's sanitary sewer service area encompasses more than 185 square miles of Campbell, Kenton and Boone Counties.
 The majority of this area is served by separate sanitary sewers.

 In addition to CSOs and SSOs, there are other pollution sources that can impact the quality of Northern Kentucky's waterways.
 These sources include polluted runoff (urban and agricultural land use), failing septic systems and industrial point sources.
 The overall health of a waterway can also be affected by factors such as increased peak flows when land is converted from natural conditions to more developed uses, the loss of riparian buffers along stream corridors and the loss of wetlands.